Do you want to get into the holiday spirit on the recorder?

 This book is all arrangements for the alto.
 Check it out at the link.

-I hope this Silent Night recorder sheet music and how to helps you learn this beautiful and challenging holiday song.
+I hope this Silent Night recorder sheet music and how to helps you learn this beautiful and challenging holiday song (Also, check out Jingle Bells on the recorder here).

 The isolated high F and repetitive dotted quarter-eighth make this an excellent teaching song.